 2. Make Schools a Place Where Students Feel Comfortable Sharing Their Culture.

 As Pareek notes, teens are always surrounded by kids of different cultures and religions.
 But this is not something that is often discussed out in the open.
 “Oftentimes in the classroom, we’re sitting next to people from all across the world who have such diverse and great things to bring to the table,” she says.

 Houchins shared a fantastic way for educators to create a more inclusive atmosphere where students are encouraged to share.
 “At the beginning of the year, have students write down a list of important dates in their culture,” Houchins says.
 “Then the teacher can follow through over the year, to make sure each student’s unique day is being recognized and celebrated.”

-This sets a tone of religious inclusivity from the start.
+This sets a tone of religious inclusivity and multicultural awareness from the start.
 That can help kids of all backgrounds and cultures feel accepted and understood.

 3. Teach Your Child to Take Pride in Their Culture.